|

 permitting to maintain the zooming level and the selected

 window frame while paging between different downloaded images.
+Color coding:

 The colors of the temperature and the irradiance maps vary from